LunnS2/LunnS2/README.md

 - 👋 Hi, I’m Tiago Morna
-- 👀 I’m interested in Full-Stack Web Development
+- 👀 I’m a Full-Stack Web Developer
 - 🌱 I’m always learning — currently: Typescript, Convex, Clerk...
 - 💞️ I’m looking to collaborate in any project that gives me the possibility to learn more